 What’s more, golfers in Beijing, Ho Chi Minh City and Kobe don’t sit around in clubhouses talking about their distaste for links golf.
 Their attitude is more subtle than that — like a slightly embarrassing, dirty little secret that is liable to slip out during careless conversation.

-What Asians prefer in the parkland style (and eschew in the links style) is key to understanding what’s going on here — especially today, when 1) the sand-based, modified-St. Andrews stylings of architects like Tom Doak, Gil Hanse and Coore-Crenshaw so dominate the design zeitgeist in the U.S.; and 2) those stylings are so enthusiastically welcomed across Europe, Australia/New Zealand, even the Middle East, where money, sand and development initiatives abound.
+What Asians prefer in the parkland style (and eschew in the links style) is key to understanding what’s going on here — especially today, when 1) the sand-based, modified-St. Andrews stylings of architects like Tom Doak, Gil Hanse and Coore-Crenshaw so dominate the U.S. design zeitgeist; and 2) those stylings are so enthusiastically welcomed across Europe, Australia/New Zealand, even the Middle East, where money, sand and development initiatives abound.
 Everywhere but Asia, it seems, the parkland model is in retreat.

 “The great majority of these golfers, in Asia, are coming out of urban environments to play their golf and they want green grass, lakes and trees,” says American architect Kevin Ramsey, a partner in Santa Rosa, California-based Golfplan, a firm that has designed more courses in more countries across Asia than any other.
 “My partner David Dale and I love to work in the links context.
 But many of these newer markets are catering to this urban client — and they are selling real estate.
 They want green grass views in front of these houses, not sandy scrub.
 And let’s not forget these can be very hot climates.
 Shade is critical in Asia, which is another argument for trees and the parkland environment.”